SH3ll3n/PangenomicAnalysisKmerInMicroorganisms/README.md

 # Pangenomic analysis of k-mer in microorganisms

 # What is it
-Pangenomic analysis of k-mer in microorganisms is a tool for an educational project in the university to analyze the k-mer content of populations of microorganisms (by microorganisms we mean viruses, bacteria and protozoa).
+Pangenomic analysis of k-mer in microorganisms is a tool for an educational university project to analyze the k-mer content of populations of microorganisms (by microorganisms we mean viruses, bacteria and protozoa).